EPRI

 Nvidia, Prologis, EPRI, and InfraPartners are collaborating on a project to pilot five prefabricated data center deployments adjacent to electrical substation sites across the United States scheduled for 2026.

-Nvidia, EPRI, Prologis, and InfraPartners are collaborating to develop smaller data center facilities situated closer to the electrical grid in an effort to improve inference efficiency as demand continues to grow.
+Nvidia, EPRI, Prologis, and InfraPartners are collaborating to develop smaller data center facilities situated closer to the electrical grid in an effort to improve inference efficiency as demand escalates.

 EPRI's Chad Boyer discussed the potential role of small modular reactors in resolving the power supply challenges for data centers and the obstacles involved in aligning new energy strategies with surging demand.